thanashskyr/corporate_management_assistant/README.md

 ## **Corporate Application - Scrum - ToDo list**

+**Bugs**

+- Bug 10: Department ID might be uneasy to use client-wise so change it with Department Name
+- Bug 20: When deleting an employee first check if his id exists

 **Tasks for Today 07/05**

 - Story 10: Complete the user /login API using POSTMAN